ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Sent Events allow an application to obtain an understanding of the amount of buffering it creates.
-That is, if an application calls the Send Action multiple times without waiting for a Sent Event, it has created more buffer inside the transport system than an application that always waits for the Sent Event before calling the next Send Action.
+That is, if an application calls the Send Action multiple times without waiting for a Sent Event, it has created more buffer inside the Transport Services system than an application that always waits for the Sent Event before calling the next Send Action.

 #### Expired {#expired}